Apply for the Regular Property Tax Deferment Program

 - Page 1 (Form 1) is the application and has to be completed by only one qualified applicant

 - Page 2 (Form 2) is the agreement and must be signed by all registered owners of the property.
 The names must match the names registered on title.
+If more signature lines are required, complete an additional Form 2.

 Make sure all sections are completed and legible.